art-institute-of-chicago/template/README.md

 ## Overview

-Describe the architure in which this project fits, and point to any other repos that are make up the full stack of software.
+Describe the architecture in which this project fits, and point to any other repos that make up the full stack of software.
 Describe how each piece fits together.

 ## Requirements

-List any and all requirements, include hardware, server software, and third-party libraries.
+List any and all requirements, included hardware, server software, and third-party libraries.

 ## Installing